-The difficulty of assigning a photon number to light detected from a CW source can be resolved if one treats the first detection process of light following the paradigm of wideband photodetectors in quantum optics [16].
-As TES are sensitive over a relatively wide optical bandwidth, the corresponding time scale of the the absorption process that is much shorter than the response time scales of a few 100 ns of the TES device physics.
+The difficulty of assigning a photon number to light detected from a CW source can be resolved if one treats the first detection process of light following the paradigm of wideband photodetectors in quantum optics17.
+As TES are sensitive over a relatively wide optical bandwidth, the corresponding time scale of the absorption process is much shorter than the few microseconds of the TES thermal recovery18.
 Then, the signal would correspond to a superposition of responses to individual absorption processes, which may happen at times closer than the characteristic pulse time.